 Fig.8: Installation of Joint Reinforcement in Masonry Walls

-Connectors for Construction of Masonry StructuresThere are various types of connectors which are used to connect or secure two members or parts together.
-For instance, ties can joint two Wythe’s of masonry wall together and adjustable ties may be employed to make rooms for differential elevation in masonry bed joints.
+Connectors for Construction of Masonry StructuresThere are various types of connectors that are used to connect or secure two members or parts together.
+For instance, ties can join two Wythe’s of masonry wall together and adjustable ties may be employed to make rooms for differential elevation in masonry bed joints.

 Fig.9: Types of Adjustable Pintle Tie Used in Masonry Structure